-Two Spice Route Co. chefs were sent on this ambitious task of traveling 29 states of India; gathering stories and experiences along the way and bringing home age old regional recipes, which have been translated into our eclectic menu.
+Two chefs of The Spice Route Co. were sent on this ambitious task of traveling 29 states of India; gathering stories and experiences along the way and bringing home age old regional recipes, which have been translated into our eclectic menu.

 Explore the journey by hovering (desktop) / tapping (mobile) over the map.

 translated means 'a traveler', making the journey an integral part of our restaurant menu & its offerings.

 ‘Pyaz kachori’ is a very famous snack which comes from the royal city of Jodhpur in Rajasthan.
 It is a kind of fried pastry filled with a spicy onion mixture.
 It is a very popular snack in Rajasthan and pairs perfectly with tamarind chutney.
 Xuixo on the other end is a viennoiserie pastry which comes from the city of Girona, Spain.
 Using the filling and flavors of pyaz kachori, and technique of xuixo, the Chefs have come up with the idea of our Onion Xuixo.
 After 20 unsuccessful hit and trials, they devised their recipe of it.

 Pumpkin is considered to be a superfood as it boosts vision and helps have a healthy heart.
 It is a commonly included ingredient in the diets of Indians.
 Kaddu puri is a common breakfast dish in Bihar and other neighboring states.
 The chefs, during their #100dayjourney loved eating this dish for breakfast and wanted to include it in their menu.
 When they travelled to the United States, They saw butternut squash and decided to celebrate it by replacing pumpkin in their dish with it.